 Having just explained one thing (that it is easier to write about something you have experienced than it is to write about something you have not) I would like to say the opposite!

 For certain folk, imagining is easier than recalling.
 This is mysterious, I grant you, but true.

 It is good to get to know yourself as a writer.
 If you suspect you are one of the Tribe of Very Imaginative Types, and you are given the writing prompt:

 consider all of the options available to you.

-• You are building a snowman in summer, and you have to do it from the shavings of ice cubes from your freezer.
-You quickly transport them out to the shade of your garage, the coolest place you can find, but the shavings are melting, and you’ve only got minutes before they become a grease-stained puddle.
-You need to build this snowman, because he knows the answer to an important question.
+• You are building a snowman in summer, and you have to do it from the shavings of ice cubes from your icebox.
+You quickly transport the shavings out to the shade of your garage, the coolest place you can find, but they are melting, and you’ve only got minutes before they become a grease-stained puddle.
+You see, you need to build this snowman, because he knows the answer to an important question.

 • The snowman is slowly coming alive as you build it, and then reaching for things and helping you with his spindly twig arms.

 You still have to come up with a snowman.
 But if familiar circumstances make you feel stuck and invented circumstances make you feel free, ask your teacher if you can work with a writing prompt in this way.